barbinbrad/bible/README.md

 :hear_no_evil: Privacy
 ------
 The goal of the "perfect" website is to encourage more frequent reading of the Bible in any enviroment with any technology.
-Since no tracking analytics is used, it is impossible to say whether the goal is being accomplished.
+Without tracking analytics, it is difficult to say whether the goal is being accomplished.
 But that's OK.
 Because God sees what is done in secret.

 :microscope: Technology
 ------
-The scraping and the building are decoupled through a SQLite database located in `./database/bible.db`.
+The scraping and the building are decoupled through a SQLite database located in `database/bible.db`.
 [Puppeteer](https://github.com/checkly/puppeteer-examples) is used for scraping.
 Node is used for building to limit the language, but it's just basic string concatenation.
 Vue is used for the navigation components because it feels good.

 :brain: Inspiration